Visit Shriners Children's Portland

 Shriners Children's Portland is open and caring for patients with strict safety measures.
 We've resumed surgical care for pediatric patients and are accepting referrals for new patients and consultations.

-To protect the health of patients, families and employees, we have adopted new safety measures:
+To protect the health of patients, families and employees, our safety measures are as follows:

-- Screening patients, guests and employees for possible cold and flu-like symptoms and potential exposure to the virus.
-Temperatures are taken before entering the facility.
+- Screening patients, guests and employees for possible cold and flu-like symptoms, and potential exposure to respiratory illnesses.

 General Visiting Guidelines